 What is a pterygium (Surfer’s Eye)?

-Pterygiums are caused many factors including high sun and ultraviolet light exposure.
+Some of the many factors that can cause pterygiums include exposure to high sun and ultraviolet light.
 People who work outdoors or are welders are more likely to develop pterygiums.
 There can be genetic causes of pterygiums that cause inherited pterygium formation.
 Some studies have found evidence of viruses causing pterygiums to form.

 When does a pterygium require surgery?